SudheerRaj4u/Data-Driven-Surrogate-Model-for-Deformation-of-a-Soft-Bellow-Actuator_Sudheer/README.md

 ## Project Overview

-The main goal of this project is to develop and evaluate a machine learning model to preduct the deformation behavior of a Soft Bellow Actuator based on its geometric and loading parameters.
-These models should serve as computationally efficient alternatives to Finite Element Analysis (FEA) simulations which performed in ANSYS as per the assignment.
+The main goal of this project is to develop and evaluate a machine learning model to predict the deformation behavior of a Soft Bellow Actuator based on its geometric and loading parameters.
+These models should serve as computationally efficient alternatives to Finite Element Analysis (FEA) simulations which are performed in ANSYS as per the assignment.

 **MATLAB Version:** R2025b (25.2.0.2998904)